socketsupply/ltp/README.md

 # ltp

-high performance simple in-place encoding format.
+A high performance, readable, and maintainable, in-place encoding format.

+An "in-place" format is designed so that you can read out individual fields without needing to a) examine every byte, and b) without needing to create a data structure.

+## Motivation

 High performance and simplicity usually go together.
 We often think of high performance as "more power".
 With, for example, a car, you can put in a larger engine and burn more fuel, faster.
 But with software, that's wrong.
 To make software faster you can only take away unnecessary work.
-Often, something designed for simplicity is quite fast, because simplicity must also avoid unnecessary work.
+Often, somethin designed for simplicity is quite fast, because simplicity must also avoid unnecessary work.
 We also like simplicity because it makes it _faster to understand_.

-A format such as json may appear simple, because it is so familiar.
+A format such as JSON may appear simple, because it is so familiar.
 But parsing json text into a data structure involves quite a lot of extra work.
 One aspect of the work is examining each byte in the input, switching between states, escaping characters, etc. Another significant aspect is transforming the flat bytes into a data structure, (which means the garbage collector must get involved) Often, we parse a json object, and then only access one or two fields.
 If there are a lot of data moving through the system this parsing and data structure building can be very significant.
 People say that the JSON parsing libraries built into your system are well optimized, and are fast.
 They may well be fast compared to other JSON libraries, but they still include a lot of uncessary work.

-An in-place binary format takes a conceptually very different approach.
-"in-place" means that the format is designed so that you can read out individual fields without needing to a) examine every byte, and b) without needing to create a data structure.

-## other in-place formats
+`ltp` can be pronounced like "litup" or LTP.
+The joke was that it's "lieutenant proto", lieutenant being a lower rank than captain.

+## Prior Work

 Sadly, there are not many in-place formats available.
 This is why I need to both explain and design them.

 ### bipf

 [bipf](https://github.com/ssbc/bipf) is another format I created earlier. `bipf` targets json style schemaless data, so it includes unnecessary work compared to `ltp`.

 ### capt'n'proto